The following post is from Shaina of Food for My Family: 7 Ways to Plan a Successful Summer Picnic

 1. Know where you’re going.

 The more you know about your summer picnic location, the better.
 This is especially important when picnicking with kids.
-Bathroom locations are key, as well as knowing what, if any, dangers could be lurking around the picnic area like poison ivy, rivers, etc.
+Bathroom locations are key, as well as knowing what dangers could lurk around the picnic area, like poison ivy, rivers, etc.

 2. Pack your food in containers to eat out of or bring disposable.

 Rather than pack separate containers with all the salad fixings or sandwich toppings, just pack them up in something you can eat straight out of.
 You won’t need to carry serving containers and plates for everyone, and your back will thank you.
-(Note: This is dependent on what type of picnic you’re having as well and the location you’ll be eating at.
+(Note: This depends on what type of picnic you’re having and the location you’ll be eating at.
 Sometimes it’s just not possible.)

 3. Finger foods are where it’s at.

-The French know what they’re doing: A baguette, cheese, a spread of meat, small cakes and plenty of easy-to-eat fruits and vegetables does a perfect picnic make.
+The French know what they’re doing: A baguette, cheese, a spread of meat, small cakes, and plenty of easy-to-eat fruits and vegetables does a perfect summer picnic make.
 One knife and small cutting board and a communal picnic are ready to eat.

 4. Prepare your own go-to picnic basket.